-- 1. To produce graduates eligible to take and pass nationally recognized certification examination. - 2.
-To assist graduates in securing entry-level employment as a Medical Laboratory Technician. - 3.
-To facilitate and foster the values necessary to practice laboratory medicine within the ethical and legal framework of the profession and the community.

-- 4. To produce students who exhibit professional behavior consistent with current academic and professional standards. - 5.
-To develop students who can analyze, interpret and perform laboratory tests proficiently. - 6.
-To help students acquire and strengthen problem solving and critical thinking skills. - 7.
-To assist students in performing all necessary duties in a safe environment utilizing all the latest techniques in the laboratory arena. - 8.
-To produce students who have the knowledge and respect needed to safely deal with hazardous materials. - 9.
-To develop positive student attitudes for the pursuit of lifelong professional growth and development.
+- 1. To produce graduates eligible to take a nationally recognized certification examination. - 2.
+To facilitate and foster the values necessary to practice laboratory medicine within the ethical and legal framework of the profession and the community. - 3.
+To produce students who exhibit professional behavior consistent with current academic and professional standards. - 4.
+To develop students who can analyze, interpret and perform laboratory tests proficiently. - 5.
+To help students acquire and strengthen problem solving and critical thinking skills. - 6.
+To assist students in performing all necessary duties in a safe environment utilizing all the latest techniques in the laboratory arena. - 7.
+To produce students who have the knowledge and respect needed to safely deal with hazardous materials. - 8.
+To develop positive student attitudes for the pursuit of lifelong professional growth and development. - 9.
+To provide graduates with the skills necessary to secure entry-level employment as a medical laboratory technician.